 Princeton Tec Vizz

-$50, 3 oz. (including three AAA batteries)
+$50, 3.2 oz. (including three AAA batteries)

-NOTE: I’ve been testing gear for Backpacker Magazine for 20 years.
+NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See all of my reviews by clicking on the Gear Reviews category at left or in the main menu.
+See categorized menus of all of my gear reviews at The Big Outside.